 Another great way to hook your kids is with photos and live video, and if your kids haven’t seen baby ducks hatch, I promise they’ll be very curious if you show them a clip like this one from Youtube, and when you find a topic kids are curious about, you lift their motivation to learn exponentially.
 Take a moment and check out a few clips.
 Aren’t they cute?

-Another great series is the Max the Duck series by Jackie Urbanovic.
+Another great series with a duck theme is the Max the Duck series by Jackie Urbanovic.
 These include Duck Soup, Duck and Cover, Sitting Duck, and Duck at the Door.
 Kids love silly, and these titles will be a hit.
 If you’re interested in giving these a try, [here] is a listing of options on TPT.

 There are many activity options for Ducks on Pinterest as well as on Teachers Pay Teachers.
 I started the board below, and I’ll continue to add to it with other freebies and ideas.
 I just love some of the great art options that you can tie in with any writing project.